5 Easy Ways to Prevent Formation of Kidney Stones

 Transparent Hands & Renal Health

 Here at Transparent Hands, we assist patients with surgical treatment for kidney stones.
-The surgeon can decide on an invasive or non-invasive mode of treatment depending upon the size of stones and the condition of the patient.
+The surgeon can decide on an invasive or non-invasive mode of treatment depending on the size of the stones and the condition of the patient.

 Conclusion – Prevention is Always Better than Cure